Sudhir Ruparelia: Diplomatic work

-In February 2020, Ruparelia was appointed as honorary Consul of the Republic of Nepal to Uganda, by Bidhya Devi Bhandari, the president of Nepal.
+In February 2020, Ruparelia was appointed honorary Consul of the Republic of Nepal to Uganda, by Bidhya Devi Bhandari, the president of Nepal.
 On 17 March 2020, he presented his credentials to Samuel Kutesa, Uganda's foreign minister.
 He reports to the nearest substantive Nepalese embassy, in Cairo, Egypt.

 Personal life

 Ruparelia lives in Kololo, Kampala.
 He owns the largest domestic residence in East Africa with 13000 m2.
 Ruparelia has been married to Jyotsna since 1977.
 Together, they are parents to three children: Meera, Sheena, and Rajiv.
-Ruparelia has 4 grand children.
+Ruparelia has 4 grandchildren.

-Meera Ruparelia, the oldest, She was born on 12 December 1985.
-She is married to Ravi Kotecha.
-Since June, 2010 to date and together they have one daughter, Meera is the Head of Developments at Meera Investments which manages over 400 properties in the country, the Senior Property Manager at Crane Management Services from June 2010 to date.
-She is a member on Board of Trustees of the Ruparelia Foundation and her interest is wildlife and environment conservation, a passion she shares with her father.
+Meera Ruparelia, his oldest child, was born on 12 December 1985.
+She is married to Ravi Kotecha since June, 2010 and together they have one daughter.
+Meera is the Head of Developments at Meera Investments which manages over 400 properties in the country, the Senior Property Manager at Crane Management Services from June 2010 to date.
+She is a member on the Board of Trustees of the Ruparelia Foundation and shares a passion for wildlife and environment conservation with her father.
 She holds a BSc.
 Investment and Financial Risk Management from City University, London.

 Sheena Ruparelia is Sudhir's second daughter.
-She was born on 23 December 1988, and She is married to Jay Sakaria since 2016, and have two children, both girls.
-She holds a Bachelor of Science in Economics and Accountancy from City University, London.
-In addition to being the Director of the Ruparelia Group, Sheena is also a member of the Board of Trustees of the Ruparelia Foundation.
+She was born on 23 December 1988, and she is married to Jay Sakaria since 2016.
+They have two daughters together.
+Sheena holds a Bachelor of Science in Economics and Accountancy from City University, London.
+In addition to being the Director of the Ruparelia Group, she is also a member of the Board of Trustees of the Ruparelia Foundation.

 Rajiv Ruparelia was Sudhir's only son, born on 2 January 1990.
 He married Naiya Khagram Ruparelia in 2017 and together they had one daughter.
 He was a graduate of Financial Management from Regents College London.